Skip to Main Content Skip to left navigation

 Award

-$120K/year for 2 years; requires at least 40% of the scholar’s time (Note: Awards will be given to organizations, not to individuals.)
+$240k over 2 years ($120K/year for 2 years) to help support at least 40% of the scholar’s time (Note: Awards will be given to organizations, not to individuals).
+The award is to support the career development of the scholar; it does NOT fund the project in the application.

 Mentoring